Medria: Robust IoT Infrastructure Enables the Monitoring of Livestock Operations 24/7

 "I believe we are the first company to introduce this technology channel, ranging from the physical measurements of animals to the provision of digital services to farmers.
 This is clearly a digital transition." – Jean-Pierre Lemonnier, President, Medria Technologies

-OVH Dedicated Servers are organized into different levels based on functionality that promotes scalability:
+OVHcloud Dedicated Servers are organized into different levels based on functionality that promotes scalability: